iamkanishka/Typescript-Concepts/Readme.md

 55. Creating Decorators with Decorator  Factories in the Typescript.
 56. Creating a Simple angular Component Decotaor in the Typescipt.
 57. Adding Multiple decorators in teh Typescript.
 Check Which Decorator will execute First.
+58. Implement Decorators for the Class Properties in the Typescript.